-Georeferenced 3D Data as a Starting Point of Asset Management
+Georeferenced 3D data as a starting point of asset management

 What is a geographic coordinate system?

-A coordinate system is used to determine the relative position of a certain point on the Earth’s surface.
 Coordinates are expressed as X and Y values, which are measured as a distance from the known origin, and which present the point’s location with respect to latitude and longitude.

-Performing a survey, the accuracy of location is fine-tuned in the post-processing phase, as the errors of survey equipment’s GPS locations are minimized using a known base station as a reference.
 After surveying and post-processing, an exact 3D model is formed.
 It is easier for the surveyor to verify the correct coordinate system before the actual field work, but the coordinate system of the survey data can also be changed in the post-processing phase.

 Asset management requires georeferenced survey data

 The property’s location is one of the most essential information in asset management, so the 3D models are usually uploaded to a GIS (Geographical Information System) platform to ensure their efficient use.
-When the survey data is in correct coordinate system, the model fits accurately on the map, which allows the utilization of location in different maintenance and property data management procedures.

-The platform used in the video above is GISGRO, an online port management software, which allows the surveyors and asset managers to visualize the survey data in map view and in 3D view, tied to a certain coordinate system.
-Metadata, or additional asset information is in coordinates to ensure it is easily usable in communication between management and maintenance personnel, as well as other stakeholders.
+The platform used in the video above is GISGRO, an online port management software, which allows the surveyors and asset managers to visualise the survey data in map view and in 3D view, tied to a certain coordinate system.

 Managing critical national infrastructure with a digital port